-Head of Department Tom Poultney
+Head of Department Tom Poultney Tom.poultney@leedscitycolle ge.ac.uk

 Tom Poultney is the Head of Department for Higher Education Creative Arts.
-Tom has worked across the Art Enterprise and Photography

-1 Т Email: tom.poultney@leedscitycollege.ac.uk Tel: 0113 3861733 degrees at Leeds City College.
+Tom has worked across the Art Enterprise and Photography degrees at Leeds City College.
 Tom is a practicing artist and is interested in many forms of creative practice; current research is focussed on internet culture, and particularly the creation of online communities through the development of new forms of communication.

+Programme

+Manager

+Paul Danby

+Paul.danby@leedscitycollege

+.ac.uk

-Programme Manager Paul Danby Email: Paul.danby@leedscitycollege.ac.uk Tel: 0113 3861733 Paul has been acting professionally for over 30 years in TV, film, radio and theatre.
-Paul was the artistic director at the theatre Royal Bath and the Lawrence Batley theatre, Huddersfield.
+Paul has been acting professionally for over 30 years in TV, film, radio and theatre.
+Paul was the artistic director at the Theatre Royal Bath and the Lawrence Batley Theatre, Huddersfield.
 Paul has trained many successful actors in the past whilst teaching at The Arden School of Theatre, Bath College of Performing Arts and Mid Cheshire College.
 Paul's research interests are based in Shakespearian text combined with community theatre and male emotional expression.
-Tutor Amanda Hennessy Email: Amanda.hennessy@leedscitycollege.ac.uk Tel: 0113 3861733 Amanda has worked as an actor, director and producer across different theatre and media disciplines since graduating from the Arden School of Theatre, Manchester in 1998.
-Her practice is rooted in the exploration of character and the telling of unlikely stories.
-Recent work includes the feature film Owen Parker (co-writer, producer), which is currently being submitted to national and international festivals.
-Tutor Laura Kayes Email: laura.kayes@leedscitycollege.ac.uk Laura studied Music at The Open University and Music Education at Royal Conservatoire of Scotland before performing in the Musical Theatre Sector.
-She focusses her research on barriers to education whilst studying for an Med in Teaching and learning in Higher Education at The University of Sheffield.
-Tutor Caroline Rees Email: caroline.rees@leedscitycollege.ac.uk Tel: 0113 3861733 Caroline trained at the Royal Ballet and the Northern School of Contemporary Dance.
-As a performer, Caroline has worked professionally within the contemporary, ballet, jazz dance and physical theatre genres, with many leading British and European companies and choreographers.

-In 2015 Caroline co-founded

-Yorkshire based physical

-theatre dance company, Rees

-Dance, working as Co-Director, ,

-performer, outreach co-

-ordinator and post-graduate

-mentor.

-Caroline is also currently

-Programme Leader for the
+Course Leader

-NSCD Centre of Advanced

-Training programme.
-Caroline' S

-area of research interest is

-merging technical dance with

-other performance styles,

-moving image and non-

-conventional performance

-spaces.
+Dawn Holgate

+Dawn.holgate@leedscitycolle

+ge.ac.uk

+A trained dancer, Dawn spent most of her performing career as a dancer/performer with Phoenix Dance Theatre, touring extensively across the world and the UK.
+She is an avid community dance practitioner in Leeds and across the East Riding of Yorkshire, where she has coordinated 11 youth dance groups and led the East Riding Youth Dance County Company as their Artistic Director.
+Dawn's research interest lies primarily in choreography and facilitating the choreographic process with cross sector collaborations.
+She has studied for her Master's Degree in Choreography at Leeds Beckett University and her interests lie in themes associated with cultural and personal identity and community dance.